 Webbed Finger Surgery Treatment Abroad

 Webbed fingers are also known as ‘syndactyly', and it simply means fingers on a hand are grown together.
-There are different forms of this conditions:
+There are different forms of these conditions:

 - Complete syndactyly – Fingers are joined together completely